The Refactor of My Games App

 Polling Everywhere

-Polling adds requests even when nothing changes.
+It kept the app live enough, but it taxed almost every layer.
+Polling adds requests even when nothing changed.
 It duplicates loading and error logic across pages.
-It pushes the app toward delayed state instead of synchronized state.
-It creates more races around redirects, timers, and phase changes.
+It pushes the whole app toward delayed state instead of synchronized state, and it breeds races around redirects, timers, and phase changes.

 - Did everyone submit?